hongfeih/awesomestreaming/lowlatency/ll-hls.md

 ## Blocking of Playlist reload

 To support efficient client notification of new Media Segments and Partial Segments, Low-Latency HLS introduces the ability to block a Playlist reload request.

+> Clients MUST NOT request Blocking Playlist Reloads unless the Playlist contains an `EXT-X-SERVER-CONTROL` tag with a CAN-BLOCK-RELOAD=YES attribute.

 When a client issues an HTTP GET to request a Media Playlist update, it can add special query parameters called Delivery Directives to specify that it wants the Playlist response to include a future segment.
 The server then holds onto the request (blocks) until a version of the Playlist that contains that segment is available.
 Blocking Playlist Reloads eliminate Playlist polling.

 | Item        | Description                                                  |
 | ----------- | ------------------------------------------------------------ |
 | _HLS_msn=M  | Player will get response until the Playlist contains any Partial Segment with a Media Sequence Number of M |
 | _HLS_part=N | When the Playlist URI contains both an _HLS_msn directive and an _HLS_part directive, Player will get response until the Playlist contains any Partial Segment with Part Index N and with a Media Sequence Number of M |

-Player need to request playlist reload while requesting
+Player can request playlist reload while requesting last part/segment in the playlist including preload-hints part.

 For example: